 Who is eligible to participate in the ceremony?

-Graduating seniors from the current spring 2022 semester and past graduates are eligible to participate.
+Graduating seniors from the current fall 2024 semester and past graduates are eligible to participate.
 The eligibility by major is as follows:

 Are there meetings to attend after the Ceremony?